Sajakhtar/Sajakhtar/README.md

 - 📊 🦾 I have scripted solutions in JavaScript and Python for data analysis and automating workflows in Google Marketing Platform (GMP) using various Google APIs.

-- ₿ 🌱 I have an interest in Web3.0, Crypto and decentralizatioin in general, so I’m now learning **Clarity Smart Contract language for Stacks blockchain**.
+- ₿ 🌱 I have an interest in Bitcoin, decentralizatioin and self-sovereignty, so I’m now diving into the technical weeds of Bitcoin and the Lightning Network.

 <br>